ROLE: Product Designer (Research, Interaction Design, Visual Design)

 The paper prototype test user found the icons and tasks fairly easy to understand and follow.
 However, there were a few areas that she wished were simpler.
 For the "Home" screen, she wanted to see just the recommended or popular toys without having to read about them in article format.
 For the "List" view , she wanted to see only the list for one child, not both children at the same time.

 Referencing the task flows and insights from user testing the paper prototype, I sketched screen designs for each key screen.

 Using my low-fidelity wireframes as a reference, I placed them into Sketch and created mid-fidelity wireframes.

-I brought my mid-fidelity wireframes into InVision so I could share the mid-fidelity prototype with users.
+I brought my mid-fidelity wireframes into InVision so I could share a prototype with users.
 You can view a video of this prototype below.

 Before I began user testing, I created a screener to ensure that the selected users were a good fit for my research goals.
 You can read the screener here.
 I tested the mid-fidelity prototype with three users (2 in person, 1 via video chat).
 I created a script with 5 tasks for users.
 You can read the user test script here.
 The test focused on these 5 tasks:

 1. Open the GiftSpring app and log in.